1991–92 Australian region cyclone season: Severe Tropical Cyclone Ian

-Another depression developed in the monsoon trough the further east of Harriet-Heather, roughly 300 km due south of Java.
+Another depression developed in the monsoon trough, further east of Harriet-Heather, roughly 300 km due south of Java.
 Unlike Harriet, this cyclone initially tracked east in response to a high amplitude upper trough located to the west.
 Under a favorable environment, the system was named Ian later that day.
 After re-curving to the south, Ian continued to intensify and on 0900 UTC 1 March, Ian bottomed out in intensity with 215 km/h winds.
 Although Ian began weakening as it approached the Western Australian coast, it was still a severe cyclone as it tracked directly over the Monte Bellos Islands and Barrow Island.
 Ian subsequently crossed a sparsely populated stretch of coastline approximately 75 km east of Onslow at 2145 UTC 2 March and weakened over land.
 Ian dissipated the next day.

 Upon passing over the Monte Bellos Islands and Barrow Island, gusts to 205 km/h were recorded.
 Effects from the system were mostly limited to the islands offshore.
 In the Monte Bellos, a mine was extensively damaged.
 Due to a 1.6 m storm surge, a landing stage on Barrow Island sustained minor damage.
 On the Australian mainland, damage from the storm was minimal.